TMS for Depression

 The trial information does not specify if you need to stop taking your current medications.
 However, it mentions that participants must have failed to respond to at least two different classes of antidepressant medications and augmentation therapies, which suggests that continuing current medications might be allowed.

-What data supports the effectiveness of the treatment Transcranial Magnetic Stimulation (TMS) for depression?
+What prior data suggests that Transcranial Magnetic Stimulation is safe for treating depression?

 This trial is for adults aged 18-65 with severe Major Depressive Disorder who haven't improved after trying at least two different antidepressants and psychotherapy.
 Participants must be able to commit to the study schedule and visits, but can't join if they have a high seizure risk, certain neurological conditions, scalp infections, mental incapacity, or magnetic-sensitive implants near the treatment area.